-Evenings are spent sharing dinner, and sharing stories and images from the day’s activities.
-Brenda will gather images from each of you prior to out last night, and create a final evening image presentation so we can celebrate the best photos captured by the group and relive the experiences.
+Evenings are spent sharing dinner, downloading, and sharing stories from the day’s activities.
+Brenda will gather images from each of you prior to our last night, and create a final evening image presentation so we can celebrate the best photos captured by the group and relive the experiences.

 DAY 5 (Breakfast) Optional run out before breakfast for one last bear photo-opp.
 After breakfast we say our goodbyes and take a mid-morning flight back to Anchorage.
 But keep your camera handy - on the way to the beach there just might be another bear opportunity!

 View the image gallery for this tour.

 Specific details once we reach minimum numbers will be sent in late 2014, in plenty of time to plan and book flights.